 Warwick Castle Facts: Warwick Castle is one of the best castles in Central England.
 Being a true hidden gem of the Midlands, it is located at a central location on the banks of River Avon.
 It has a rich cultural history and is home to some of the most amazing landmarks in the country.

 The world-renowned University of Warwick is adjacent to the town of Warwick and is ranked as the 11th-best university in the UK.
-If you are fortunate enough to get admitted to the University of Warwick, read this blog for some of the amazing facts about Warwick Castle.
+If you are fortunate enough to get admitted to the University of Warwick, read this blog for some amazing facts about Warwick Castle.

 Also Read: If you are studying somewhere in the UK and looking for an escape from the busy academic schedule, check out the weekend getaways from Birmingham for students!

-From Witnessing Battles to Well-Preserved Castle
+From Witnessing Battles to Well-Preserved Castles

 The Warwick Castle is the one that witnessed countless battles and sieges throughout its history.
 With its history dating back over 1,000 years, the Castle was constructed by William the Conqueror following the Norman Invasion in 1066.
-Originally it was a wooden fort which was later converted into a Norman structure and endured many wars and sieges.
-In 1264 the Second Baron’s War broke out against Henry III.
+Originally, it was a wooden fort, which was later converted into a Norman structure and endured many wars and sieges.
+In 1264, the Second Baron’s War broke out against Henry III.
 The castle was badly damaged in an attack by the forces loyal to Simon de Montfort.

 Kingmaker was the Owner in the 14th Century